-- Mosquitoes infected with WNV have been detected in Philadelphia. - Through October, collect both serum and CSF for WNV IgM testing of patients who have unexplained encephalitis or meningitis. - Assess travel and outdoor activity history, and place testing for other arboviruses as needed.
+- Mosquitoes infected with WNV have been detected in Philadelphia. - Through October, collect both serum and CSF for WNV IgM testing of patients who have unexplained encephalitis or meningitis. - Assess travel and outdoor activity history, and order testing for other arboviruses as needed.

-All suspected and confirmed arboviral infections including neuroinvasive and non-neuroinvasive WNV, Zika, chikungunya, yellow fever, dengue, and unspecified encephalitis cases should be reported immediately to PDPH Division of Disease Control (DDC) at 215-685-6740 during regular business hours or 215-686-4514 after-hours (ask for DDC on-call staff).
+All suspected and confirmed arboviral infections including neuroinvasive and non-neuroinvasive WNV, dengue, chikungunya, Zika, yellow fever, and unspecified encephalitis cases should be reported immediately to PDPH Division of Disease Control (DDC) at 215-685-6740 during regular business hours or 215-686-4514 after-hours (ask for DDC on-call staff).
 Your assistance with testing and reporting of suspected arboviral infections enables us to implement mosquito-control measures in a timely manner.